githubtraining/security/responses/01a_class-introduction-issue.md

 In this course you will learn how to:

 - Opt-in to vulnerability detection for private repositories
-  - _Note: These settings are enabled by default for public repositories_
+  - _Note: These settings are enabled by default for public repositories that are not forks._
 - Detect and fix security vulnerabilities in repositories when notified by the security vulnerability alert
 - Keep updated with security best practices by leveraging the use of a `.gitignore` file